 Defining Wedgwood: businesses and boundaries

 The business districts of northeast Seattle are mostly aligned along the north-south geographical ridge of the arterial 35th Ave NE.
 East of the arterial, the land slopes sharply away, down to Sand Point Way NE which follows the shoreline of Lake Washington.

-Beginning in the 1980s Seattle’s Department of Neighborhoods reinforced a sense of ownership and investment in defined areas for newly re-engaged community councils.
-I knew the founders of the Wedgwood Community Council, Frank & Dorothy Brancato, and I have written about how they re-started activism in Wedgwood.
+Beginning in the 1980s Seattle’s Department of Neighborhoods reinforced a sense of ownership and investment in neighborhoods, for newly re-engaged community councils.
+I knew the founders of the Wedgwood Community Council, Frank and Dorothy Brancato, and I have written about how they re-started activism in Wedgwood.

 Wedgwood is a residential neighborhood with a vibrant commercial district along its central arterial, 35th Ave NE.
 Wedgwood has banks, businesses, coffee shops, churches, park/playfields, restaurants, stores, public & private schools, a fire station and the main post office for the 98115 zip code.
 Here’s a link to the City of Seattle neighborhood map (misspelled Wedgewood!!!!)

 Wedgwood’s most unique space, The Gathering Place at Hunter Tree Farm, was created in 2011, a public-private partnership for a usable outdoor meeting area.
 The site of The Gathering Place at 7744 35th Ave NE, next-door to the post office, is owned by Hunter Farms and is used for their annual Christmas tree sales.
 During the rest of the year the site provides open space in the neighborhood and a place for other activities such as summer fruit stands.